mrgrain/cdk-esbuild/README.md

 ### Amazon CloudWatch Synthetics: Canary monitoring

-> 💡 See [Monitored Website w/ TypeScript](examples/typescript/website) for a complete working example of a deployed and monitored website.
+> 💡 See [Monitored Website (TypeScript)](examples/typescript/website) for a complete working example of a deployed and monitored website.

 Synthetics runs a canary to produce traffic to an application for monitoring purposes.
 Use `TypeScriptCode` as the `code` of a Canary test:

-> ℹ️ This feature depends on `@aws-cdk/aws-synthetics-alpha` which is a developer preview.
+> ℹ️ This feature depends on `@aws-cdk/aws-synthetics-alpha` which is in developer preview.
 > Please install the package using the respective tool of your language.
 > You may need to update your source code when upgrading to a newer version of this alpha package.